RHFieldProductManagement/acm-htb/README.md

 > **NOTE**: Upgrade the major version of a cluster using a [configuration policy.](https://github.com/open-cluster-management/policy-collection/blob/master/community/CM-Configuration-Management/policy-upgrade-openshift-cluster.yaml); more details on using configuration policies is in a later task.

+**Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_cNlcY8Bcp5YoODr) about what the experience was like.

 ## **Task Six: Deploy Application Resources & Create a Placement Rule**